Estimated Reading Time: 10 Minutes

 In your twenties, your body is going to be strong, resilient, full of energy and able to respond to exercise very well.
 This is because your body is hormonally primed to be able to react to stimuli, particularly when it comes to gaining muscle.
 This doesn’t mean however that you are impervious to set backs, which we’ll discuss in a moment.

 What to expect from life:

-Whilst your body is incredibly resilient in your 20’s, it's also the time in your adult life where you will be most vulnerable emotionally and psychologically to short term gratification, comparison and seeking the good opinion of other people.
-This is going to bring with it immense pressure to ‘fit-in’, look a certain way or take risks to speed up your results.
+Whilst your body is incredibly resilient in your 20’s, it's also the time in your adult life where you will be most vulnerable emotionally and psychologically to short term gratification, the woes of comparison and defining yourself by the good opinion of other people.
+This is going to bring with it immense pressure to ‘fit-in’, look a certain way, or take risks to speed up your results.